vippsas/vipps-recurring-api/vipps-recurring-api.md

 If all charge attempts fail, the status will be `FAILED`.
 See: [Charge states](#charge-states).

-Vipps does not provide details about each charge attempt to the merchant, but helps the user to correct any problems.
+**IMPORTANT:** Vipps does not provide details about each charge attempt to the merchant, but helps the user to correct any problems in Vipps.
 This results in a _very_ high success rate for charges.

 ### Retrieve a charge